Welcome to Christian Girl Autumn, The Purest Thing on the Internet Right Now

 So, we all want a Christian Girl Autumn now?

 CGA began as a mockery of the “basic white girl in fall” aesthetic, a look that is often ridiculed for how repetitive and creepily common it is among lifestyle influencers and bloggers.
-Consider this past March, when it was announced Coachella would be postponed to October 2020, and Twitter responded with lots of jokes, including one viral tweet that imagined a Christian Girl Autumn-like crowd.
+Consider March 2020, when it was announced Coachella would be postponed to October 2020 due to the pandemic and Twitter responded with lots of jokes, including one viral tweet that imagined a Christian Girl Autumn-like crowd.